• 52-6119 USAF #1281. L-20 No: 282. Command AF-3. Delivered 25-May-1953. Built as L-20A and re- designated U-6A in 1962.

 • N53BV Pendril Sound LLC., Portland, OR.
 Re-regd Jun-2006 & 06-Aug 2014 addressed as c/o Richard Emerson, McMinnville, OR.

 Accident: Kenmore, WA.
 04-Aug-2008.
-After landing and on the step the in a 10-knot wind, direction 45 – 50 degree crosswind, the wind sheared further left into a tailwind.
+After landing and on the step in a 10-knot wind, direction 45 – 50 degree crosswind, the wind sheared further left into a tailwind.
 After veering to the left the pilot applied strong right rudder to counter the yaw but the aircraft’s right wing tip hit the water causing substantial damage to wing tip and aileron.
 SEA08CA171.

 • N53BV Pendril Sound LLC., McMinnville, OR.
 Regd 22-Jun-2018.